leta199/Rejection-Sampling/README.md

 **Failed Exponential Distribution**
 Initially, I wanted to use an exponential distribution however I soon ran into a few problems.
 For this  proposal distribution, I seleced an exponential distribution with lambda = 1.

+We then have to find the scaling factor M so that we can fulfill condition 1 above.
-Review the Mathematics note here:
+Review the Mathematics note here t